kubernetes-retired/external-storage/local-volume/README.md

 What works:
 * Create a PV specifying a directory with node affinity.
 * Pod using the PVC that is bound to this PV will always get scheduled to that node.
-* External static provisioner daemonset that discovers local directories, creates, cleans up and deletes PVs.
+* External static provisioner DaemonSet that discovers local directories, creates, cleans up and deletes PVs.

 What doesn't work and workarounds: